 As with any power tool, wood chippers require careful attention to safety when using them.
 There are a number of dangers you can easily avoid by working properly with your wood chipper.

-First, you want to make sure any clothing you wear is tightly fitted, with no loose ends or baggy part.
-Make sure your shirt tails are tucked in and that you don’t have any strings – like on a hoodie – hanging that can be grabbed by the teeth of the chipper.
+You want to make sure any clothing you wear is tightly fitted, with no loose ends or baggy pants.
+Make certain that your shirt tails are tucked in and that you don’t have any strings hanging that can be grabbed by the teeth of the chipper.
 Wear safety gloves to avoid any scratches or nicks to your hands, steel-toed shoes or boots so that any falling debris doesn’t cause injury to your feet, and safety goggles so that pieces that may fly out of the wood chipper don’t scratch your eyes or damage your vision in other ways.
+If you have long hair, be sure to pull it back and out of reach to avoid having it snag on wood as it goes into the chipper.

 Maintaining Your Wood Chipper

 While practicing safety and properly operating your wood chipper is essential, some of the biggest detriments come from not properly maintaining power tools, and your chipper machine is no different.
-In fact, dirty oil, clogged filters, corroded spark plugs, and dull blades can all lead to the machine not functioning properly and getting damaged, or worse, causing injury to you as the operator.
+Dirty oil, clogged filters, corroded spark plugs, and dull blades can all lead to the machine not functioning properly and getting damaged, or worse, causing injury to you as the operator.

 Create a routine you follow every time you use your chipper for wood, as well as for regular annual maintenance, to assure that your power tool is always in good working order.
 Start by draining the oil and replacing it with fresh, clean oil at least once a year (for gas-powered wood chippers).
 Draining can take some time, so while that’s going on, you can take additional steps for maintenance.